fearnworks/GraphCap/doc/development/adding_providers.rst

 Conclusion
 ----------
-Following this guide will help you add a new provider integration to GraphCap while maintaining consistency with existing project standards.
+Following this guide will help you add a new provider integration to graphcap while maintaining consistency with existing project standards.
 Be sure to thoroughly test your integration and update all related documentation.

 Happy coding!